iosphere/ISHPermissionKit/README.md

 [JLPermissions](https://github.com/jlaws/JLPermissions) and
 [ClusterPrePermissions](https://github.com/clusterinc/ClusterPrePermissions))
-it allows you to present custom view controllers, ask for several permissions in a sequence and  provides a unified API through subclasses.
+it allows you to present custom view controllers, ask for several permissions in a sequence, and provides a unified API through subclasses.

 Recommended reading: [The Right Way To Ask Users For iOS Permissions](https://medium.com/@mulligan/the-right-way-to-ask-users-for-ios-permissions-96fa4eb54f2c "by Brenden Mulligan (@mulligan)")